These are some of the best day trips from Barcelona! Because this city is not only about tapas, Gaudí and beaches. There’s much more to explore!

 Plus, it stands on top of a hill, so there are great views over the surrounding tranquil Catalonia countryside.
 Tip: look out for the sunflower fields nearby!

-Just an easy 35 minute train ride away, the bohemian and tolerant town of Sitges is a popular getaway for locals and travelers in Barcelona.
+The bohemian and tolerant town of Sitges is a popular getaway for locals and travelers in Barcelona.
 It’s packed with cafés, bars and restaurants in the winding alleys as well as in the beautiful promenade by the Mediterranean.

 Although the nice beach in Sitges can get crowded too fast, the many smaller ones nearby – calas – are more off the beaten track.